tsmp-falcon-platform/ci-bundle-utils/examples/k8s/README.md

 # 📦 `bundleutils` Kubernetes CronJob Integration

-Instead of running `bundleutils` from within a CI controller pipeline, it can be executed as a native Kubernetes resource.
 This document describes how to deploy and operate `bundleutils` using a **Kubernetes CronJob**.

 🔢 See: [cronjob.yaml](helm/bundleutils-chart/templates/cronjob.yaml)